Health Occupations

 CPR / Basic Life Support

 This five-hour course reflects the current American Heart Association guidelines for healthcare providers.
-The course includes adult one-rescuer CPR, adult two-rescuer CPR, adult foreign body airway obstruction (FBAO), pediatric CPR, pediatric FBAO, the use of bag mask ventilation devices for all victims and automated external defibrillators (AED).
+The course includes adult and pediatric one-rescuer and two-rescuer CPR, adult and pediatric foreign body airway obstruction (FBAO), the use of bag mask ventilation devices for all victims, and automated external defibrillators (AED).
 This course is appropriate for nurses, paramedics, EMTs, police, fire personnel, lifeguards, and other first responders.

 Nurses' Continuing Education